-WHEREAS REPLACING THE TITLE OF 'LECTURER' WITH 'ASSISTANT, ASSOCIATE, OR FULL TEACHING PROFESSOR' WILL:
+WHEREAS REPLACING THE TITLE OF 'LECTURER' WITH '[ASSISTANT / ASSOCIATE / FULL] TEACHING PROFESSOR' WILL:

-- Enhance UF's ability to recruit the best candidates to these teaching-intensive faculty positions, as: - 'Lecturer' is an ambiguous title, occasionally applied at other institutions to parttime and/or adjunct faculty positions that lack opportunities for promotion and/or career advancement; - Many potential applicants decline to apply for what they believe will be a lowstatus, temporary position with limited opportunities for advancement, while; - The title of 'Teaching Professor' more clearly aligns with the prestige and career opportunities enjoyed by UF's teaching-intensive faculty. - Bring the titles of teaching-intensive faculty into line with those of other non-tenure track faculty members at the University of Florida, as: - UF already uses the titles of Assistant, Associate, and Full Clinical Professor as well as Assistant, Associate, and Full Research Professor to designate non-tenure track faculty members in the areas of biomedical science and/or grant-funded research. - Align UF's title conventions for teaching-intensive faculty with those of our peer and aspirational peer institutions, as: - The University of California system, the University of North Carolina Chapel Hill, and Penn State University have, in recent years, adopted the titles of Assistant, Associate, and Full Teaching Professor for teaching-intensive faculty. - Help teaching-intensive faculty members apply for and secure extramural funding, as: - Teaching-intensive faculty are more likely to be perceived as serious, competitive scholars and professionals when they hold the title of Assistant, Associate, or Full Teaching Professor. - Assure that teaching-intensive faculty enjoy the respect they deserve, as: - Faculty members "holding Lecturer and Instructor titles" were estimated by faculty respondents to a survey conducted by Beth Morling (University of Delaware) and Jeong Min Lee (Georgia State University) to be "lower in status" than those holding the title of Assistant Teaching Professor.
+- More accurately reflect the innovative, modern approaches to pedagogy employed by UF's teaching-intensive faculty, as: - Modern pedagogical research indicates that lecturing is a suboptimal approach to teaching and learning, and; - Many Lecturers have discarded or minimize lecturing in their classrooms in favor of more effective active or experiential-learning techniques. - Enhance UF's ability to recruit the best candidates to these teaching-intensive faculty positions, as: - 'Lecturer' is an ambiguous title, frequently applied to part-time and/or adjunct faculty positions that lack opportunities for promotion and/or career advancement; - Many potential applicants decline to apply for what they believe will be a low-status, temporary position with limited opportunities for advancement, while; - The title of 'Teaching Professor' more clearly aligns with the prestige and career opportunities enjoyed by UF's teaching-intensive faculty. - Bring the titles of teaching-intensive faculty into line with those of other non-tenure track faculty members at the University of Florida, as: - UF already uses the titles of Assistant, Associate, and Full Clinical Professor as well as Assistant, Associate, and Full Research Professor to designate non-tenure track faculty members in the areas of biomedical science and/or grant-funded research. - Align UF's title conventions for teaching-intensive faculty with those of our peer and aspirational peer institutions, as: - The University of California system, the University of North Carolina Chapel Hill, and Penn State University have, in in recent years, adopted the titles of Assistant, Associate, and Full Teaching Professor for teaching-intensive faculty. - Help teaching-intensive faculty members apply for and secure research funding, as: - Teaching-intensive faculty are more likely to be perceived as serious, competitive scholars and professionals when they hold the title of Assistant, Associate, or Full Teaching Professor. - Assure that teaching-intensive faculty enjoy the respect they deserve, as: - Faculty members "holding Lecturer and Instructor titles" were estimated by faculty respondents to a survey conducted by Beth Morling (University of Delaware) and Jeong Min Lee (Georgia State University) to be "lower in status" than those holding the title of Assistant Teaching Professor.